divine-ray/Servilia/Groupings/Cults and Religions/Followers of Mekhane.md

 They are the leading and ruling class of [[Empire of Thylyist]], self-entitled to reign, with no restraints to use force through the [[Thylyian Military]]
 This clump is the remains of a formerly towering god-construct with incredible powers.

+Internal tension has led to the formation of a splinter group who call themselves the [[True Machinists]], who reject the current interpretation and execution of [[His Divine Reassembly]].

 ## History

 Some long time ago, a construct made by primus from the mechanic plane malfunctioned and gained independency.
 It rapidly figured out that it must modify itself to survive and surpass it\'s ancestry, and began to inject magic into itself.